Pharmacy Care

 • coal tar products, such as Polytar Plus and Sebitar, can make your scalp more susceptible to sunburn, so avoid strong sunlight.
 Coal tar products are best avoided during pregnancy and breastfeeding unless recommended by your doctor.
 These products may stain bed-linen, towels and clothing, so rinse thoroughly

-• ketoconazole and ciclopirox are very effective antifungals which stop growth of yeast and other fungal infections, providing relief from dandruff.
-They are often successful when other treatments have failed
+• ketoconazole is a very effective antifungal which stop growth of yeast and other fungal infections, providing relief from dandruff.
+These products are often successful when other treatments have failed

 • ketoconazole 2% shampoos should be massaged into the scalp and left for three to five minutes before rinsing.
 Use twice a week for two to four weeks.
 Leave at least four weeks before repeating the course (the 1% strength [available by general sale] can be used regularly, up to twice a week)

-• any other shampoo product can be used on the days when the ketoconazole or ciclopirox shampoo isn’t being used
+• any other shampoo product can be used on the days when the ketoconazole shampoo isn’t being used

-• ketoconazole and ciclopirox shampoos may occasionally cause discolouration of white, grey or artificially coloured or damaged hair.
+• ketoconazole shampoos may occasionally cause discolouration of white, grey or artificially coloured or damaged hair.
 They are best avoided during pregnancy and breastfeeding unless recommended by your doctor

 Other dandruff products